Vermont Overland Rally

 7 am: Riverside pygmy goat yoga with Tayloe Denton:

-10 am to noon and 1 to 4 pm: Driving and recovery training by Overland Experts’ Erik Eisensmith along with Garrett Porterfield.
+10 am to 4 pm: Driving and recovery training by Overland Experts’ Erik Eisensmith.
 Learn proper driving skills from the best in the business.
 These are the guys who teach our military how to drive off-road!
-Erik and Garrett will walk you through the basics of overland driving techniques on our custom on-campus driving course.
+Erik will be taking groups out for instructional driving outings throughout the weekend.

 5 to 7 pm: Vendor area mingling, socializing, bonding, tribe-building.
 Grab a beverage, come to the vendor area, hang out and enjoy yourself.